jond3k/jonstructs/README.md

 ## Run Blocks ##

 Run blocks give you temporal control over execution.
-Add to your class using _with TimeBlocks_.
+Mix _TimeBlocks_ in to your class.

 ### Do something at a scheduled time ###